 Get contact information from all witnesses.

 If you are unable to do any of these things, ask someone to assist you.
 DMV.org has also provided a list of other steps that you may want to take.

 Remember that memories fade with time and you want to help yourself by having all important information about your accident saved.
 A clear record of events will help your attorney negotiate a settlement or, if necessary, take your claim to court.

 Keep a journal of your rehab.
 Note when you visit your medical professionals and the work and advice that they provide.
 Follow the medical professional’s instructions and make sure to note any major changes in your condition.

 You will also want to track the pain that you suffer and identify how your injury has changed your life.
 Missing work or other important life events can impact the amount of compensation that you are owed.

 After you have received medical attention, or if you need help getting proper medical care, contact us.
-Getting legal guidance from an Atlanta personal injury attorney at Ponton Law will help you better protect your rights.
+Getting legal guidance from an Atlanta car accident attorney at Ponton Law will help you better protect your rights.
 We will work with you as your partner to make sure that those responsible for your injuries are made to compensate you for the harm they have done.